Shocking a Hot Tub – A Complete Guide

 Hot tub shock FAQs

-Before rounding up this article, I quickly want to answer three more questions that I get frequently.
-The answers to these questions are helpful to understand when you are planning to shock your hot tub.
+Before wrapping up this article, I want to quickly answer three more questions that I get frequently.
+The answers to these questions are helpful when you are planning to shock your hot tub.

 Can I use pool shock in my hot tub?

-If you only have a hot tub and not a swimming pool too then this probably isn’t something you need to worry about.
-You can use pool shock in your hot tub but you must be careful that you use an amount appropriate to the smaller volume of water in the hot tub.
+If you only have a hot tub and not a swimming pool, then this probably isn’t something you need to worry about.
+You can use pool shock in your hot tub, but you must be careful that you use an amount appropriate to the smaller volume of water in the hot tub.
 Generally, it is recommended that you only use dichlor (dichloroisocyanuric acid) and not cal hypo pool shock (calcium hypochlorite).

 How much shock for 250 gallon hot tub?

-The amount of shock treatment that you put inside a 250-gallon hot tub differs per product.
-If using chlorine-based shock then you should use approximately 1/16 cup of spa shock.
+The amount of shock treatment you put inside a 250-gallon hot tub differs per product.
+If using chlorine-based shock, you should use approximately 1/16 cup of spa shock.
 Keep in mind that it is easier to add more later on than to take out.
 Testing the levels in your hot tub will help you figure out the amount that works in your hot tub.

-Do you run jets when shocking hot tub?
+Do you run jets when shocking a hot tub?

-You should run the jets but without the air when you add shock to the hot tub so that it is properly mixed throughout the water and the plumbing.
+When you add shock to the hot tub, you should run the jets but without the air so that the shock is properly mixed throughout the water and the plumbing.

 Can you shock a hot tub with chlorine tablets?

-Chlorine tablets will invariably also contain cyanuric acid (CYA) which is a stabilizer used to stop chlorine from being used up too quickly.
+Chlorine tablets invariably also contain cyanuric acid (CYA), a stabilizer used to prevent chlorine from being used up too quickly.
 It is not suitable as a hot tub shock.

-Should you shock a hot tub after filling?
+Should you shock a hot tub after filling it?

 When you refill your hot tub, although you are adding clear and clean water you will still need to add some form of sanitizer and cleanser.